Gibraltar Social Democrats: History

 The party emerged, after the collapse of the Association for the Advancement of Civil Rights, as the main opposition to the Gibraltar Socialist Labour Party (GSLP).
+The GSD was founded in 1989 by former AACR MP, Peter Montegriffo.
+When Peter Montegriffo resigned his Parliamentary seat in 1991, Peter Caruana who had become Party Leader won that contested bye-election against the then main opposition Party, the AACR.
+In 1996 the GSD managed to overturn a massive majority that the then GSLP Government had obtained at the previous 1992 general election and were elected to Government.
+The first GSD administration was made up of Peter Caruana [as Chief Minister], Peter Montegriffo [as Deputy Chief Minister], Ernest Britto, Hubert Corby, Keith Azopardi, Joe Holliday, Bernard Linares and Jaime Netto.

 In 2005, the GSD merged with the Gibraltar Labour Party, retaining the GSD name for the enlarged party.
 The merger was unpopular with many members of both parties, causing some high-profile GSD members to resign their membership, including deputy leader Keith Azopardi and executive member Nick Cruz, who went on to form the short-lived Progressive Democratic Party.

 In January 2013, Peter Caruana (who was the then Leader of the Opposition), announced he was stepping down as leader and taking up a backbench position until his 4-year term was over.
 Caruana declared that he would not fight the next election and will be stepping out of politics completely.
 The leadership was contested by two GSD MPs: Daniel Feetham and Damon Bossino.
 Feetham was elected on 4 February 2013 as Leader of the party by majority vote of the executive.
 This was the first time a party's leadership was to be democratically contested between two candidates.

 Policies

-The GSD has been described as liberal-conservative and centre-right.
+Despite the name of the party suggesting that it's a social democratic party, the GSD has been described as liberal-conservative and centre-right.
 The party supports the current constitutional status of Gibraltar as an autonomous British overseas territory and is opposed to any proposal of joint British–Spanish sovereignty.
 The GSD has traditionally been less hostile in its attitude to Spain than its main rival, the Gibraltar Socialist Labour Party.